Quinoa (Chenopodium quinoa) - Neglected and Underutilized species

 “Neglected no more”, an IFAD funded Bioversity project designed to bring neglected crops such as quinoa back into the daily lives of the rural poor, has been crucial in helping these farmers return to their traditional crops by working with them to determine which varieties work best and introducing them to better production methods.

-Read more about Bioversity International’s work in the Americas
+Read more about Bioversity International’s work in Central and South America

 Credit: Bioversity International\ D. Astudillo